NickBlakey/MMM-RocketLaunch/README.md

 It requires an API from www.rocketlaunch.live, obtained with a low cost subscription which will help support the site.

-I have taken stuff from various publicly available modules and will try to remember which and thank them here.
+I have taken stuff from various publicly available modules and will try to remember which and thank them here:

 MMM-SpaceX,
 MMM-JSONTable